jackonshiundu/java/README.md

 Do-While Loop: Similar to a while loop, but it guarantees at least one execution of the code block.
 For Loop: A loop with initialization, condition check, and iteration in a single line.
 The program demonstrates each type of loop with example outputs printed to the console

+# Classes.java

+This Java program demonstrates the concept of method overloading in the Calculator class.
+The program defines multiple versions of the add method with different parameter lists, showcasing how method overloading allows the same method name to handle different types and numbers of parameters.

+1. Calculator Class
+   The Calculator class contains several versions of the add method, each with a different parameter list.

+   Instance Variable:

+   int a: This variable is declared but not used in this program.
+   Methods:

+   public int add(int n1, int n2): This method accepts two integer parameters, adds them together, and returns the result as an integer. public int add(int n1, int n2, int n3): This overloaded version of the add method accepts three integer parameters, adds them together, and returns the result as an integer. public double add(double n1, int n2, int n3): This version of the add method accepts a double and two int parameters.
+It adds them together and returns the result as a double.

+2. Main Method (Entry Point)
+   The main method is the entry point of the program.
+It demonstrates the usage of the Calculator class and method overloading.

+   An object of the Calculator class (calc) is created.
+   The add(int n1, int n2, int n3) method is called with three integer parameters (4, 5, and 5).
+The result (14) is printed to the console.

+3. Output:
+   The program outputs:

+   The result of adding three integers using the overloaded add method, which is 14.

+4. Key Concept Demonstrated:
+   Method Overloading: The program demonstrates method overloading by defining multiple versions of the add method with different parameter types and numbers.
+This allows the same method name to perform different types of addition operations.
+5. Explanation of Method Overloading:
+   Method overloading allows you to define multiple methods with the same name in the same class, as long as they differ in the number or type of parameters.
+   In this program, the add method is overloaded three times to handle two integers, three integers, and one double along with two integers.
+6. Conclusion:
+   This program serves as an example of how to use method overloading in Java.
+It shows how different parameter types or counts can allow the same method name to perform similar operations but with different input data.
+This is a powerful feature in object-oriented programming, making code more readable and easier to maintain.

+# Arrays.Java